docyes/backbonebase/README.md

 }
 ```

+##### remove `view.remove()`

+Removes a view from the DOM, and calls stopListening to remove any bound events that the view has listenTo'd.
+Aditionally invokes remove on all `view.children`.

 ##### Underscore Methods

 BaseView proxies to Underscore.js to provide many iteration functions on `view.children`.
 They aren't all documented here, but you can take a look at the Underscore documentation for the full details...